Europcar: Buy-back by Eurazeo

 In 2006, Eurazeo, the investment company, bought Europcar from the Volkswagen Group.
 The amount of the transaction was worth 2.4 times Europcar's turnover in 2005.
-The chairman of the Board of Eurazeo, Patrick Sayer, said: "We are thrilled by the acquisition of Europcar.
+The chairman of the Board of Eurazeo, Patrick Sayer, said, "We are thrilled by the acquisition of Europcar.
 With an initial participation of 900 million euros, it is due to become of the most significant investments for Eurazeo."

 In 2010, the group partnered with Daimler to launch the Car2Go service in Hamburg, Germany.
 Philippe Germond, who had been CEO of PMU since 2009, was named CEO of Europcar from October 1, 2015.
 In January 2015, Europcar acquired Ubeeqo, a startup that specialises in corporate carsharing.

 In May 2015, Europcar announced its intention to go public.

-In early 2017, the company announced a trio of acquisitions: Milan based GuidaMi, Europcar Denmark and Germany based Buchbinder.
+In early 2017, the company announced a trio of acquisitions: Milan based GuidaMi, Europcar Denmark, and Germany based Buchbinder.
 In December 2017, the company completed its acquisition of low-cost car rental company, Goldcar, for an enterprise value of €550 million ($616 million).
 In April 2018, Europcar acquired Scooty, through Ubeeqo, a Belgian start-up that specialises in electric scooter-sharing in Antwerp and Brussels.

+In June 2018, Europcar ended its operations of its Israeli franchisee in the occupied West Bank.
+The American Friends Service Committee said, “After becoming a franchisee of Europcar, Israeli company Albar terminated its businesses in the occupied West Bank.
+Europcar thus joins other multinationals that have ended operations in illegal Israeli settlements”.
+According to Israeli research centre Who Profits?, Albar previously had branches in two illegal settlements: Beitar Illit and Modi'in Illit.

 In August 2019, Europcar acquired Fox Rent A Car, one of the largest independent players in the US car rental market.

+In 2020, the company filed for Chapter 15 bankruptcy as part of its restructuring process in France.

 Recent

-On 28 July 2021, Green Mobility Holding, which is a consortium led by the Volkswagen Group, Attestor and Pon Holdings, announced that the consortium would acquire Europcar Mobility Group, and the transaction closed in June 2022.
+On 28 July 2021, Green Mobility Holding, which is a consortium led by the Volkswagen Group, Attestor, and Pon Holdings, announced that the consortium would acquire Europcar Mobility Group, and the transaction closed in June 2022.

 Corporate affairs

-Europcar's head office was formerly in the Immeuble Les Quadrants in Saint Quentin en Yvelines, France.
+Europcar's head office was formerly in the Immeuble Les Quadrants in Saint-Quentin-en-Yvelines, France.

 Commitments

 Sport sponsorships

 Europcar began sponsoring sport teams in 1980.
 The group sponsored a Formula One Renault team and the Paris-Dakar rally.
-The company was also involved in other sports such as golf, horse racing and marathons.
+The company was also involved in other sports such as golf, horse racing, and marathons.
 Europcar has sponsored 2009 ICC Champions Trophy organised by ICC which was held in South Africa, although it was not a major sponsor.
 Since 2011, Europcar has been sponsoring the French professional road cycling team managed by Jean-René Bernaudeau, names after the brand: Team Europcar.
 The group received the "Sponsor of the year" title for its involvement in cycling, awarded by Sporsora.

 In August 2014, Arsenal F.C. announced that Europcar UK had become the club's official car and van rental partner over a three-year deal.